VisionProject2023/locally-consistent-Visual-Odometry-pipeline/README.md

 ## VO Pipeline Architecture (Markovian)
 The VO pipeline is designed as a Markovian, asynchronous process.
-With every new frame the state is updated.
+With every new frame, the state is updated.
 The state consists of:
-1) detected keypoinys 'P'
+1) detected keypoints 'P'
 2) the corresponding triangulated 3D landmarks 'X'

 To make sure that the triangulated 3D landmarks that we add to the state are accurate enough, the baseline between the corresponding frames should be high enough.
 To track this, the following extended state is updated after each frame: